 Berkeley Arts Council hosting Lynn Ferris

-The Berkeley Arts Council will present a watercolor workshop by artist and instructor Lynn Ferris, at the Berkeley Art Works, 116 N. Queen St., Martinsburg, on Sept.
+The Berkeley Arts Council will present a three-day watercolor workshop by artist and instructor Lynn Ferris, AWS, NWS, at the Berkeley Art Works, 116 N. Queen St., Martinsburg, on Sept.
 15-17, 2014, from 9 a.m. to 4:30 p.m. each day.
-The three-day workshop will focus on painting with light.
-Cost is $265 if registration is received prior to Aug.
-1. After Aug.
-1, the fee is $295.
-For registration information visit www.berkeleyartswv.org
+The workshop will focus on capturing light in painting.
+Cost is $275 and space is limited.
+To register, visit http://www.berkeleyartswv.org/artworks/capturethelight/index.php